-Prerequisite: MGT 3319 or consent of instructor Provides a basic foundation for contemporary theory and practices relating to the management of people in organizations.
+Prerequisite: C or better in MGT 3319 or consent of instructor Provides a basic foundation for contemporary theory and practices relating to the management of people in organizations.
 Major attention is devoted to the basic personnel processes of staffing, training and development, performance, evaluation, management-labor relations, and compensation.

 3323.
+Production/Operations Management

-Production/Operations Management Prerequisites: MGT 3319 and BUA 2321
+Prerequisites: C or better in MGT 3319 and BUA 2321